BartoszTajak/Oto_Dom/README.md

 ## Prerequisites
 1. Start a MongoDB database instance
-2. Retrieve and store the training data in `csv_files`.
-Contact the author for further details.
+2. Retrieve and store the training data in the directory called `csv_files`.
+Contact the project's author for further details.
 3. Migrate training data to the database:
 ```bash
 python db_utils/csv_to_db.py